 Rotorua

-Rotorua is a city of 60,000 around the edge of Lake Rotorua.
-It is best known for its active geothermal region, which has been part of the NZ tourism scene for about 140 years.
-The lake is a 240,000-year-old caldera and part of the enormous active volcanic region stretching from White Island through Rotorua and Taupō to Tongariro National Park.
+Rotorua, a city with a population of around 60,000, is located on the edge of Lake Rotorua.
+It is renowned for its active geothermal features, making it a significant part of New Zealand's tourism landscape for over 140 years.
+The lake itself is a 240,000-year-old caldera, part of a vast volcanic region extending from White Island through Rotorua and Taupō to Tongariro National Park.

 10 images

-Walk around Government Gardens and the nearby lake walkway to see where and how the tourism industry started.
-Access to the Gardens is from the northeast side of downtown Rotorua.
-To the south of central Rotorua, visit Whakarewarewa Forest, including the beautiful Redwoods, and learn about the establishment of the exotic timber industry in New Zealand.
+A walk around Government Gardens and the nearby lake walkway offers insight into the origins of Rotorua's tourism industry.
+Access to the Gardens is available from the northeast side of downtown Rotorua.
+Additionally, to the south of central Rotorua, you can visit Whakarewarewa Forest, home to the stunning Redwoods, and learn about the development of New Zealand's exotic timber industry.

 10 images